Reserve team

-In sports, a reserve team is a team composed of players under contract to a club but who do not normally play in matches for the first team.
-Reserve teams often include back-up players from the first team, young players who need playing time to improve their skills, as well as members of the first team recovering from injury.
+In sports, a reserve team is a team composed of players who are under contract to a club but who do not regularly play in matches for the club's primary team.
+Reserve teams usually include players who are part of the larger first-team squad but unable to command a place in the team itself as well as young players who need playing time to improve their skills before progressing to the first team.
 In some countries, reserve or development teams compete in entirely separate competitions from first teams, while some countries allow reserve teams or farm teams to compete in the same league system as their club's first team, although usually in separate divisions.